One WordPress plugin replaces for me the functionally of three WordPress plugins, Impressive.

 What I do now

 This post was originally written in November 2015.
-Since then my webhost has implemented additional functionally which means that the functionally provided by one or both of these WordPress Plugins is handled by my webhost.
+Since then my webhost has implemented additional functionally which means that the functionally provided by these WordPress Plugins is now handled by my webhost.
 I simply do not need these WordPress plugins as their functionally and more is provided by my webhost at the server level.

 For me now there is no need to install and activate the Akismet WordPress plugin or the si captcha anti-spam WordPress plugin or any other WordPress plugin spam blockers as my webhost already provides similar functionally at the server level.